ivanov-ivo/BarberShop/docs/API_DOCUMENTATION.md

 #### 8. Delete Barber
 **POST** `/admin/deleteBarber`

-Removes a barber from the system.
+Removes a barberDatabaseEntity from the system.

 **Authentication:** Required (ROLE_ADMIN)